 Our Cracking Med School Admissions team has a track record of helping our mentees receive acceptances to the School of Medicine at University of Washington year after year.
 To learn more about UW medical school interviews, opportunities, and the curriculum, read our Cracking University of Washington Medical School Admissions page.

-• Describe your competency by explaining how you’ve explored and come to understand issues in the social sciences and humanities related to the “human condition”.
+- Describe your competency by explaining how you have explored and come to understand issues in the social sciences and humanities as they relate to the practice of medicine.
+(250 words max)

 Out-of-region applicants must have one of the following WWAMI ties in order to be eligible for consideration: